modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ### Concurrency in Julia

-Julia has a relatively unified model of concurrency across both threaded and distributed computing based on [coroutines](https://wikipedia.org/wiki/Coroutine).
+Julia has a relatively unified model of concurrency across both threaded and distributed computing.
 From the multi-threading side, there's an immutable `Task` object and a mutable `Channel` object.
 A `Task` is a function call that can be executed some time in the future once it is scheduled.
 The different macros and functions dealing with functions all create `Task`s, and differ in
-1. When the task is run, (immediately vs. just-in-time)
+1. When the task is executed, (immediately vs. just-in-time)
+2. Whether Julia should wait for the computation to finish before moving on (blocking vs. non-blocking)
-2. Which thread the task can run on (the one it's initially assigned to vs. any available thread)
+3. Which thread the task can run on (the one it's initially assigned to vs. any available thread)

 From the distributed side, the equivalent of a `Task` is a `Future`.
 The two objects function similarly, but you have to additionally reason about moving data/functions over to the Julia process that's going to do the work.